How do you register a company name?

 Identical and similar names

 Each company name is unique.
-It is impossible to register two instances of a company name.
-You can search the existing register of companies to find out if a particular company name has already been taken.
+It is not possible to register two instances of the same company name.
+You can search the existing register of companies to determine if a particular company name is already in use.
 Furthermore, a name cannot be too similar to an existing company name, particularly if the other company is a competitor.

-Trying to register a company name that is too similar to an existing company name can result in the application for company registration being rejected.
+Attempting to register a company name that is too similar to an existing company name can result in the rejection of the application for company registration.
 Our company search tool can help determine if a potential name is too similar to an existing company name.

 Offensive or sensitive words

 A company name cannot contain any words which could be deemed offensive, such as swear words or discriminatory words.
-Furthermore, there should not be any words that are sensitive according to the rules, e.g. “bank” or “government”.
+Furthermore, there should be no words that are sensitive according to the rules, e.g., “bank” or “government”.

 Limited